Southern Baptists adopt resolution denouncing alt-right, white supremacy at annual convention

 “We regret and apologize for the pain and the confusion that we created for you and a watching world when we decided not to report out a resolution on alt-right racism,” Mr. Duke said.
 “Please know it wasn’t because we don’t share your abhorrence of racism and especially the particularly vicious form of racism that has manifested itself in the alt-right movement.
 We do share your abhorrence.”

-The Southern Baptist Convention is branded as the largest Christian denomination in the U.S. in addition to being the biggest Baptist denomination on the planet with more than 15 million members.
+The Southern Baptist Convention is branded as the largest Protestant denomination in the U.S. in addition to being the biggest Baptist denomination on the planet with more than 15 million members.
 President Trump, a Republican who has been widely championed by the alt-right, won about 80 percent of the white evangelical vote during last year’s election.